All are welcome to worship with us!

 The Sunday School is currently taking a break because its “students” have graduated.
 There are experienced Sunday School teachers who provide lessons for children under 12 as required.
 Children have participated in bringing up gifts for the food bank to the altar, and seasonal celebrations in Advent and Lent.

-A number of women in the congregation work behind the scenes to prepare for services each Sunday, arrange flowers, launder linens and change altar hangings.
+A number of people in the congregation work behind the scenes to prepare for services each Sunday, arrange flowers, launder linens and change altar hangings.
 They decorate the church for Harvest, Christmas and Easter.

 After each service volunteers provide tea, coffee and home baked goodies, for a time of fun and fellowship served in the spacious Narthex, just outside the Nave of the church.